 Each CV controls a characteristic of the decoder.
 See your decoder manual for a list of the most commonly used CVs and their meanings.
-A Digitrax Decoder Manual is included as a part of your Zephyr Xtra system.
-Each decoder comes pre-programmed with factory settings that will let you run it right away.
+A Digitrax Decoder Manual is included as a part of your Zephyr system.
+Each decoder comes preprogrammed with factory settings that will let you run it right away.
 We recommend that you use the factory settings until you are comfortable with running your layout with Digital Command Control.
-If you are using non-Digitrax decoders or sound decoders, please consult the manual provided by the manufacturer for how CV's are used and programming instructions.